skip to content

 Current research

-Our goal is to develop smart bio-hybrid approaches that can serve as tools to understand the bioenergetics of complex biological systems and as a platform to launch new biotechnologies to address a range of societal needs (including for renewable energy generation, carbon capture, precision farming, environmental sensing, and medicine).
-Currently, we are focused on re-wiring photosynthesis for sustainable photo-energy conversion.
-We work at the intersection of many disciplines, including physics, synthetic biology, chemical biology, engineering and material science; however, at the heart of our work is electrochemistry.
+My team's goal is to develop smart bio-hybrid approaches that can help to probe or re-wire the bioenergetics of living systems.
+These can serve as platforms to launch new biotechnologies to address a range of societal needs, including for renewable energy generation, carbon recycling, precision farming, environmental sensing, and treating pathogenic biofilms.
+Currently, we are focused on understanding and re-wiring photosynthesis towards sustainable energy conversion.
+We work at the intersection of many disciplines, including physics, synthetic biology, chemical biology, engineering and material science; but at the heart of our work is electrochemistry.

 Publications